+The world celebrated 30 years of signing the Convention on November 20th, 2019.
 The International Korczak Association gathering took place in Tel Aviv, Israel, from November 26th-28th, 2019, and focused on Korczak’s Educational Legacy and Children’s Rights.

 In the USA, the Korczak Association sponsored activities with Polish organizations and Polish Saturday schools as well as public schools in the New York area.